Heidmous coached the Falcons for 25 seasons, leading the team to three conference championships, five NCAA appearances and more than 300 wins.

 The Falcons earn a 15-11 conference victory over the Aggies.

-Jeff Heidmous, the winningest coach in program history, is in his third year back at the helm of the Air Force water polo team.
+Jeff Heidmous, the winningest coach in program history, is in his eighth year back at the helm of the Air Force water polo team.
 Heidmous returned to lead the Falcons' water polo program in 2010 after spending the previous 11 years working as an administrator in the Air Force athletic department.
 Overall, he is in his 25th season at the head coach of the Falcons with an overall record of 319-313-1.

-All 19 of his teams, including the 2010 and 2011 squads, have finished the season nationally ranked in the top 20, including 15 top-15 rankings and five top-10 finishes.
+Twenty-three of his 24 teams have finished the season nationally ranked in the top 20, including 16 top-15 rankings and five top-10 finishes.
 Before his arrival in 1981, no Air Force water polo team had ever been nationally ranked.
 In addition, between 1988 and 1996, Heidmous led the Falcons to nine straight appearances in the Western Water Polo Association championship game (then a conference record), winning a pair of WWPA titles (1990 and 1994).
 His 1994 team compiled a perfect 12-0 record in conference action.

-Heidmous has also led four teams to the NCAA Championship tournament and coached 10 players to 13 All-America citations.
-During his tenure, 32 players have earned a total of 57 All-WWPA selections, while four players earned league MVP accolades.
-Current Falcons Josh Stedman and Cruz Smithson each received all-conference recognition in 2011, while Petar Jackovich was honored as a member of the WWPA All-Freshman team.
+Heidmous has also led five teams to the NCAA Championship tournament and coached 14 players to 18 All-America citations.
+During his tenure, 44 players have earned a total of 72 All-WWPA selections, while four players earned league MVP accolades.

 Heidmous is one of three brothers to play water polo for the Falcons.
 All three brothers were four-year starters and earned team captain and team MVP honors as seniors.
 He and his older brother, Walt (Class of 1976), were members of Air Force's first NCAA tournament team in 1974, while his younger brother, Phil (Class of 1980), was a member of Air Force's 1978 and 1979 NCAA Tournament teams.